 We will review our client’s services to ensure they're reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
 We'll ask you and our client for information during these reviews and may temporarily stop funding treatment if we don’t receive it.

 Reviews help us understand our client’s injuries, treatment needs and goals and how to best support them to get their life back on track.
 After a review we’ll let you and our client know the decision regarding further treatment.

 Within the first 90 days of a client’s accident, we can help pay the reasonable cost of basic orthotic equipment (off the shelf, non-customised) without the need for you or the client to contact us for approval first.
 This does not include your P&O consultation costs.
 Beyond 90 days after the client’s accident, approval for basic equipment is required.

 Our approval is required for specialised or customised orthotic equipment, including major repairs (over $250).
-Please complete the Orthotic Device Request Form to submit requests.
+Please complete the Orthotic device request form to submit requests.

 It is expected that prosthetic components comply with ISO 10328 and the Therapeutic Goods (Medical Devices) Regulations 2002 (Cth).